In what order should wines be served at the table?

 Which Alsace white wine goes well with raclette?

 White wine is the best choice to accompany melted cheese.
-Choose a white wine that is not too dry, but with a nice freshness, such as Pinot Blanc Classic.
-The idea is that the wine should have enough roundness (i.e., voluptuousness) to complement the fattiness of the cheese.
-If the wine is too harsh, dry, or mineral, it will seem harsh alongside this well-rounded dish.
-Nevertheless, it is important that the wine retains enough freshness, and therefore a nice acidity, to "rinse" the palate, refresh it, and thus counterbalance the richness of the melted cheese.
+Choose a white wine that is not too dry, but with a nice freshness, such as Pinot Blanc Chasseurs de Lune.
+The idea is that the wine should have enough roundness (i.e., voluptuousness) to complement the richness of the cheese.
+If the wine is too harsh, too dry, and mineral, it will seem harsh alongside this rich dish.
+Nevertheless, it is important that the wine retains enough freshness, and therefore a nice acidity, to "rinse" the mouth, refresh it, and thus counterbalance the richness of the melted cheese.

 Select your language